BAkinmarin/the-cleaning-hack-calculator/README.md

 ### Feedback Message - Details Accepted
 > Unable to get sequence of notification messages in email validation function working - program currently displays when user email is invalid but not when all details have been entered correctly. **Fixed**

-### Update Worksheet - Estimate Value
-> Unable to convert estimate data type to support appending to current row in worksheet.

 ### Validation - User Name Field
-> Unable to add validation to stop users entering numbers into name field. **Fixed**
+> Unable to get validation to stop users entering numbers into name field. **Fixed**
+> Unable to get validation to accept spaces. **Fixed**
-> Unable to add validation to accept spaces and hyphenated names. **Fixed**
+> Unable to get validation to accept hyphenated names.

 ### Validation - Property Details
 > Unable to handle exceptions for special characters or alphabets in number of rooms fields. **Fixed**